PolyhedralDev/TerraWiki/pages/Config-Packs.md

 ###### TROUBLESHOOTING PACK INSTALLATION

->If your pack failed to load, console will display an error message outlining why the pack failed to load.
+>If your pack failed to load, the console will display an error message outlining why the pack failed to load.
 Be sure to
 >read through the error and double check if you have made a mistake anywhere.
 >
 > If you're unzipping a pack into a folder, ensure that pack.yml is contained within that folder, and not nested inside